GeoRetina/geo_agentic_starter_kit/README.md

 This project is developed in conjunction with a YouTube tutorial series that walks through building AI-powered geospatial applications.
 Follow along with the series to learn how to build and extend this starter kit:

 [GeoRetina AI & Geospatial Development Tutorials](https://www.youtube.com/playlist?list=PLxZevhetcP5xWyH5LOT4FXk1HLmW7X-5E)

-**Note:** This repository is continuously updated as new tutorials are added to the YouTube channel.
-Check back regularly for new features and improvements.

 ## Scripts